shaunreichman/investment_tracker/docs/banking_refactor_spec.md

 ✅ **Future-Ready Architecture** - set up for complex banking features
 ✅ **Complete System Standardization** - all modules follow same patterns

-**Current Progress**: We are ready to begin Phase 1 with a clear architectural vision and proven patterns from the fund refactor.
+**Current Progress**: Phase 1 successfully completed with comprehensive service layer implementation and exact architectural alignment with fund refactor patterns.

 **Next Steps**:
-1. **IMMEDIATE**: Begin Phase 1 - Foundation & Service Layer (after investment_company and entity refactors)
+1. **IMMEDIATE**: Begin Phase 2 - Repository Layer & Data Access (ready to begin)
-2. **READY FOR IMPLEMENTATION**: All architectural decisions aligned with fund refactor
+2. **FOUNDATION COMPLETE**: Service layer provides solid foundation for repository implementation
 3. **FINAL GOAL**: Complete system-wide enterprise architecture standardization

 The banking refactor will complete the architectural standardization that sets your system up for long-term success, making it the **first truly enterprise-grade system** with consistent architecture across all modules.
 This creates a foundation where every future feature, integration, and enhancement follows the same proven patterns, ensuring scalability, maintainability, and developer productivity for years to come.